Have you ever wondered how other people’s kids seem to eat a more varied diet than yours?

 Here are some of the rules that resonated with me most:

 - You are in charge!
 If you visit my house at dinnertime, it’s pretty obvious who runs the show; I do.
 This is even a source of minimal debate between my husband and I because he says I am too bossy.
-Well, guess what: it’s ok to be on top of your children teaching them things like how to sit correctly, how to behave, hold their silverware and educating them on proper table manners.
+Well, guess what: It’s okay to be on top of your children, teaching them things such as how to sit correctly, how to behave, how to hold their silverware, and educating them on proper table manners.
 I was happy to see this as rule #1 in the book.

 - Limit snacks, ideally one per day.
 Implementing this rule is not much of an issue for us.
-My kids (like the french kids) get an afternoon snack after school.
+My kids (like the French kids) get an afternoon snack after school.
 Now, why would you want to limit snacking?
-Because if the children don’t anticipate a meal (read: aren’t hungry) they are not likely to try new foods.
-Most people think that kid’s should never be hungry; quite the opposite, it’s ok to feel hunger so food is more exciting.
+Because if the children don’t anticipate a meal (read: aren’t hungry), they are not likely to try new foods.
+Most people think that kids should never be hungry; quite the opposite, it’s okay to feel hunger so food is more exciting.

 I simply loved Karen’s book.
 I secretly wished our family could be shipped off to France (or anywhere else with diverse food, really) to be immersed in their food culture.
 If you need a little culinary help, Karen even includes recipes to help you get started.

 If you have picky eaters, I highly recommend reading this book.
-If nothing else, you will find yourself relating to Karen, wishing you had a husband liker hers who completely supported the new food approach (vs having one like mine who excuses everything with: when I was a kid…) and planning a way to simply get started.
+If nothing else, you will find yourself relating to Karen, wishing you had a husband like hers who completely supported the new food approach (versus having one like mine who excuses everything with when I was a kid…) and planning a way to simply get started.